 What to Expect During Your Dry Eye Appointment

-During a dry eye clinic visit, there are several measurements taken to determine tear production and quality of the tear film.
+During a dry eye clinic visit, there are several measurements taken to determine tear production and the quality of the tear film.
 Please do not use any eye drops for 8 hours prior to this examination.
 A Dry Eye Clinic visit is not part of regular eye exams, call our office to find out if you could benefit from this service.
 You may also contact us online to set an appointment at our Duluth-Hermantown Location.

 Dry Eye Clinic FAQ’s